Notre Dame vs. Navy Predictions & Picks – August 26

 Notre Dame Betting Info (2022)

-- The Fighting Irish have a 93.3% chance to win this contest based on the moneyline's implied probability.
+- The Fighting Irish have a 93.3% chance to win this matchup based on the moneyline's implied probability.

-- The Fighting Irish put together a 7-6-0 ATS record last year.
+- Fighting Irish games hit the over eight out of 13 times last season.

-- Notre Dame didn't have a win ATS (0-2) as favorites of 20.5 points or greater last season.

 - The point total average for Notre Dame games last season was 49.5, 0.5 more points than the over/under for this matchup.